alexpeterhall/quotes/quotes.md

 "Every part of our personality that we do not love will become hostile to us." - Robert Bly "The curious paradox is that when I accept myself just as I am, then I can change." — Carl Rogers "When people seem like they are mean, they're almost never mean.
-They're anxious." - Alain de Botton
+They're anxious." - Alain de Botton "I told him that in every family there are times when there is hurt, anger, alienation, but we cannot run away from our family.
+We have only one family, so we must make every effort to be reconciled." - Joseph Cardinal Bernardin, former Archbishop of Chicago

 ## Peace of mind